ExWeiv/weiv-data/app/README.md

 ## Functions

-You can also compare which is available in weivData and wixData.
+You can also compare which is available in weivData and wix-data.
 (We will publish a real docs asap for each function and feature)

 - Data Hooks (available)
 - Aggregate (available)